 2. The reporting officers recommend authorization of a plan to reduce flood risk within the Ala Wai Canal watershed of Honolulu, Hawaii.
 The recommended plan consists of six in-stream debris and detention basins of varying height in the upper reaches of the watershed, one standalone debris catchment structure, three multi-purpose detention basins, floodwalls along the Ala Wai Canal averaging four feet in height and an earthen levee at the perimeter of an adjacent golf course averaging seven feet in height, two pump stations to reduce the threat of interior flooding, and a flood warning system.
 Unavoidable environmental impacts would be fully compensated for by modifying two existing in-stream structures to eliminate migratory passage barriers for native aquatic species.
-The recommended plan also includes post-construction monitoring and adaptive management for a period of 5 years to ensure project performance.
+The recommended plan also includes post-construction monitoring and adaptive management for a period of five years to ensure project performance.
 The recommended plan is the National Economic Development Plan.

 3. The State of Hawaii, Department of Land and Natural Resources (DLNR) is the non-Federal cost-sharing sponsor for all features.
 Based on October 2016 price levels, the estimated total first cost of the recommended plan is \$306,095,000.
-In accordance with the cost sharing provisions of Section 103 of the Water Resources Development Act of 1986 (WRDA 1986), as amended (33 U.S.C.
+In accordance with the cost sharing provisions of Section 103 of the Water Resources Development Act (WRDA) of 1986, as amended (33 U.S.C.
 2213), flood risk management features are cost-shared at a rate of 65 percent Federal and 35 percent non-Federal.
 Thus, the Federal share of the total project first costs are estimated to be \$198,962,000 and the non-Federal share is estimated at \$107,133,000.
 The costs of lands, easements, rights-of-way, relocations, and excavated material disposal areas is estimated to be \$17,194,000.
-The total cost includes \$229,000 for environmental mitigation, \$46,250 for environmental monitoring and adaptive management.
-DLNR would be responsible for the operation, maintenance, repair, replacement, and rehabilitation (OMRR&R) of the project after construction, a cost currently estimated at \$985,000 per year.
-In addition to the above, DLNR would be fully responsible for performing the investigation, cleanup, and response of hazardous materials on the project sites.
-Currently, no hazardous material work is anticipated.
-Also in addition to the above, DLNR would be fully responsible for removing and relocating utilities and discharge pipelines on the project site that are non-compensable.
+The total cost includes \$229,000 for environmental mitigation,